chwerth/RAstral_Rampart/README.md

 If a missile explodes at the bottom of the screen, the player loses health.

+There are also power-ups that the player can shoot!

 Gameplay                   |  Menu
 :-------------------------:|:-------------------------:
 ![](assets/gameplay.png)   |  ![](assets/rastral.png)